lisaong/accera-vcpkg-registry/README.md

 An experimental [vcpkg registry](https://vcpkg.io/en/docs/maintainers/registries.html) for [Accera](https://github.com/microsoft/Accera) dependencies.

-LLVM port is based on: https://github.com/microsoft/vcpkg/blob/master/ports/llvm
+LLVM port is based on: https://github.com/microsoft/vcpkg/blob/master/ports/llvm, but limited to what is needed for Accera.

 ## Build instructions